-This program is used in groups with offenders who may be resisting treatment opportunities or who may be in the contemplative stage of making changes.
-This workbook focuses especially on typical criminal thinking issues such as Everyone lies, cheats, and steals; no one can be trusted; the rules don't apply to them; that all relationships are manipulative.
+This program is intended to be used in groups with offenders who may be resisting treatment opportunities or who may be in the contemplative stage about making changes.
+This workbook focuses especially on typical criminal thinking issues such as: Everyone lies, cheats, and steals; no one can be trusted; the rules don't apply to them; that all relationships are manipulative.